himoose/user-docs/docs/features/topical-authority.md

 **Yes**.
 AI engines (ChatGPT, Perplexity, Gemini) favor **comprehensive, authoritative sources** when generating responses.
 Sites with high topical authority are more likely to:
 - Be cited in AI-generated answers
-- Appear in AI search results
+- Mentioned in AI search results
 - Be recommended as sources

-Building topical authority helps with both traditional SEO and AI Engine Optimization (AEO).
+Building topical authority helps with both traditional SEO and Answer Engine Optimization (AEO).

 ### Why does my blog score lower than my main domain?

 If you analyzed `blog.example.com` separately from `example.com`, they're scored independently. **Subdomains are treated as separate sites** by search engines.

 **Solution**: If your blog is a subdomain, run separate analyses.
 If it's a subfolder (`example.com/blog`), analyze the main domain—the scan will include blog pages.

-### Can I use Page Optimizer without running a domain analysis first?

-**Technically yes**, but **not recommended**.
-Page Optimizer compares a page's authority score to your domain's overall authority.
-Without a domain analysis:
-- You won't have a baseline authority score
-- Recommendations will be less specific
-- You can't see how the page fits into your cluster strategy

-**Best practice**: Run domain analysis first, then use Page Optimizer to refine individual pages.

 ### What if I disagree with the authority score?